 Yahweh – יהוה

-This is the most common name of God used in the Bible. יהוה is used 6,823 times and found in all but three books of the Old Testament (Ecclesiastes, Esther, and Song of Songs).
-It’s referred to as the Tetragrammaton, Greek for “made of four letters”.
+This name is the most common one of God used in the Bible. יהוה is used 6,823 times and found in all but three books of the Old Testament (Ecclesiastes, Esther, and Song of Songs).
+It’s called the Tetragrammaton, Greek for “made of four letters.”
 In English translations, it appears as “LORD” in all capital letters to distinguish it from other Hebrew words for God.

-Most Hebrew words are derived from a 3-consonant root word and the words derived from that root are similar in meaning. יהוה comes from the Hebrew root word meaning “to be”.
-This would make sense as God referred to Himself as “I AM”, which is a form of the verb “to be”.
+Most Hebrew words are derived from a 3-consonant root word, and the words derived from that root have similar meanings. יהוה comes from the Hebrew root word meaning “to be.”
+This translation would make sense as God referred to Himself as “I AM,” a form of the verb “to be.”

 יהוה is used as God’s name mostly in situations where He’s interacting with His people.
 One example is when He appeared to Moses in the burning bush (Ex.
 3:2) or breathed life into Adam (Gen. 2:7).

-יהוה is combined with other words to show us His character even more specifically.
+יהוה is combined with other words to show us His character even more precisely.
 Below are examples of this.
 Each of them reveals yet another aspect of God’s awesome character.

 Yahweh Elohim יהוה אֱלֹהִים

-This name can be translated “LORD God” but it emphasizes God’s creative nature as in Genesis 2:4.
+This name can be translated as “LORD God,” but it emphasizes God’s creative nature as in Genesis 2:4.
 One variation on this is יְהוָֽה אֱלֹהָי, Yahweh Elohai, which means “the LORD my God” instead.
-Another variation is when God addresses His people, saying “I am the LORD your God”.
+Another variation is when God addresses His people: “I am the LORD your God.”
 This is Yahweh Elohechem, יְהוָה אֱלֹהֵיכֶֽם.

 Yahweh El Elyon יהוה אֵל עֶלְיֹון

-Meaning “LORD God most high”, this is found in Genesis 14, when Melchizedek blesses Abram just before God promises him a son and countless descendants.
+This term means “LORD God most high,” found in Genesis 14 when Melchizedek blesses Abram just before God promises him a son and countless descendants.
 It’s also found in Psalms in the form of praise to God.

 Yahweh Elohei David יהוה אֱלֹהֵי דָּוִד